caretak3r/terraform-root-modules/aws/api-gateway/README.md

 ## Intro
+    @caretak3r

 ## Usage
+    This module from cloudposse can be greatly improved.
+Keeping in track for a revised module I will incorporate into my own, or issue a PR.

 ## Improvements
     - To keep API integrations private for services in AWS/on-prem/over-direct-connect
         - private + performant